All Infertility Services

 Examples:

-• B Coming - They only have a post office box on their website
+• B Coming - They only had (and still have in Oct 2011) a post office box on their website

 4. If the names of owners/staff are not on the website, then be very leery of the agency.